National Insurance - How it works

 Who pays National Insurance Contributions (NIC)?

-National Insurance Contributions (NIC) are paid by employers, employees and the self-employed.
-Employees and the self-employed are liable from age 16 to state pension retirement age.
+National Insurance Contributions are paid by employers, employees and the self-employed.
+Employees and the self-employed are liable to pay NIC from the age of 16 to state pension retirement age.

 Class 1 NIC: paid by employees and employers

-Class 1 National Insurance Contributions are charged on earnings and generally follow the same rules as for income tax, however there are some quirks to be aware of.
+Class 1 National Insurance Contributions are charged on earnings, and generally follow the same rules as for income tax - but there are some quirks to be aware of.

-Tips are liable to Class 1A NIC and readily convertible assets are liable to Class 1 NIC.
+• Tips are liable to Class 1A NIC and ‘readily convertible assets’, such as shares or securities, are liable to Class 1 NIC.

-Payments not derived from employment are not liable to NIC, such as commercial rent or dividends.
+• Payments not derived from employment are not liable to NIC – for example, commercial rent or dividends.

-A credit to a director’s loan account will not be liable to NIC if it represents dividends, but is if it represents earnings.
+• A credit to a director’s loan account will not be liable to NIC if it represents dividends, but will be liable if it represents earnings.

 Find out more about recent changes to Class 1 NICs.